felipepimentel/my-public-notes/docs/AI/Comunicação/MCP/18-mcp-prompt flow.md

-# Guia Completo Do Fluxo MCP - Arquitetura E Funcionamento
+# Passo a passo - do prompt

 ## Introdução Ao MCP